ryanconley1/bitnami-claude-mcp-demo/README.md

 *Note: This is a demo/proof of concept.
 It is not meant to be part of Bitnami Secure Images or Tanzu Application Catalog and rather it is meant to serve as a demonstration of how easy it can be to integrate Bitnami Helm charts as a source of data to AI agents.

 This project is built with [Spring AI](https://spring.io/projects/spring-ai).
 I highly recommend [Dan Vega's introduction to MCP video](https://www.youtube.com/watch?v=w5YVHG1j3Co) as a quick way to ramp up with [Model Context Protocol](https://github.com/modelcontextprotocol).
+Check out the official [Model Context Protocol Java SDK](https://github.com/modelcontextprotocol/java-sdk) to learn more and explore this project's benefits.

 To dive deeper into AI Frameworks with Spring AI, we recommend Dan Vega's deep dive workshop, [AI for Java Developers: Full Course / Workshop on Getting Started with Spring AI](https://www.youtube.com/watch?v=FzLABAppJfM).